301 South College: History

 Wells Fargo announced it would exit its lease of the building at the end of 2021.
 At that time, it was the largest tenant with 500,000 sqft.
-The company had been consolidating its Charlotte footprint with leasing the entire 300 South Brevard building, expanding their employee space at the Duke Energy Center following Duke's departure, and relocating additional employees in Three Wells Fargo Center.
+The company had been consolidating its Charlotte footprint with leasing the entire 300 South Brevard building, expanding their employee space at the 550 South Tryon following Duke's departure, and relocating additional employees in Three Wells Fargo Center.
 Wells Fargo's departure left several large blocks of continuous space available which included 224,776 sqft on floors 7 to 14, 148,469 sqft on 15 to 21, 59,132 sqft on 30 to 32 and 47,403 sqft on the top floors, 40 to 42.

 In February 2022 it was announced that Cushman & Wakefield will be handling leasing for the building.
 The building's landlord, Vision Properties, is almost finished with their $10 million renovations of the building.
 The renovations include improving the building's lobby, improvements to the outdoor plaza, and converting the top two floors into an amenity center.
 At the time of the announcement the building had a vacancy of 400,000 sqft.

 In October 2023 the building's owner Vision Properties defaulted on their $157 million loan.
 At that time the building was 52% occupied.
 In April 2025 Foundry Commercial took over the building leasing, the firm was hired by Childress Klein, the court appointed receiver.
 At that time the building was 47% occupied with 525,000 sqft space available.

+In May 2026 Japanese bank Sumitomo Mitsui Banking Corporation announced it will be leasing 200,000 sqft in the building beginning in the fall of 2026.
+This lease announcement is part of the bank's Charlotte office location announcement in April that the company will create 2,000 in Charlotte creating a second U.S. office.
+The jobs will be created between 2028 and 2032.
+The space that the bank is leasing is a sublease from Wells Fargo.